LonesomePowerCoder/Udacity_Capstone_Starbucks/README.md

-# Udacity_Capstone_Starbucks
+# Udacity Capstone Starbucks
-This repo hosts all files for the Capstone Project of the Udacity Data Scientist Nanodegree
+This repo hosts all files for the Capstone Project of the Udacity "Data Scientist" nanodegree program

 # Data & Code